-Situated along the stunning Mediterranean Sea, and dubbed the “City that never sleeps”, Tel Aviv is famously known for its beaches, its nightlife, and the LGBTQ community: Tel Aviv is the ultimate LGBTQ travel destination!
-The city is an open-minded, progressive and welcoming city that starkly contrasts some of the more religious and restrictive cities in Israel and the surrounding region.
+Situated along the stunning Mediterranean Sea, and dubbed as Israel’s “City That Never Sleeps”, Tel Aviv is famously known for its beaches, nightlife, and the LGBTQ community as its the ultimate LGBTQ travel destination in the Middle East!
+The city is an open-minded, progressive and welcoming hub that starkly contrasts some of the more religious and restrictive areas in Israel and the surrounding region.
 Tel Aviv is known internationally as one of the most gay-friendly cities in the world, welcoming gay tourists with open arms, and also offering a safe refuge for those from the LGBTQ community of surrounding countries in the region.
-As Pride 2021 approaches, here are just a few reasons why Tel Aviv is the ultimate LGBTQ travel destination.
+As Pride 2023 approaches, here are just a few reasons why Tel Aviv is the ultimate LGBTQ travel destination.

 Tel Aviv Gay Pride Week

 One of the biggest and most exciting Pride Week celebrations around the globe, Tel Aviv is known to throw some of the best parties, and hosts a breathtaking pride parade throughout the city, culminating on the beach for an unforgettable beach party into the sunset.
 This year’s Tel Aviv Pride Parade will be celebrated from June 8-9 as a 2-day event ranging from beach parties to live performances.
 Last year, some 250,000 participants joined the parade, attracting more international tourists than ever before, and this year promises to have 300,000 participants.
 The city of Tel Aviv opens is arms to international travelers, promoting tolerance, inclusiveness, community, and support.
 Many Tel Aviv Gay Pride Events will take during this week.

 Tel Aviv Gay-Friendly Tours and Hotels